Available photo-charging integrated device constructed with dye-sensitized solar cells and lithium-ion battery

-Developing self-chargeable lithium ion battery is of important significance for expanding the usable range of lithium ion battery and has achieved intensive attention from numerous researchers.
-Solar cell can generate electricity from the sunlight and ensure sustainable access to electrical power for charging lithium ion battery.
-Herein an available photo-charging integrated device is constructed by combining four conventional dye-sensitized solar cells and a three-electrode hybrid lithium ion battery including dye-sensitized TiO2 photo-anode, LiFePO4 electrode and metal lithium electrode.
-When the device is operated under solar illumination, DSSCs can provide the matched charging voltage for hybrid lithium ion battery.
-LiFePO4 electrode in three-electrode device plays two roles of serving as a reversible redox agent for the regeneration of dye and as the cathode for lithium ion battery.
-The integrated device can effectively harvest solar energy and store it in situ within the hybrid lithium ion battery through the photo-charging process.
-The proposed strategy is in favor of exploiting the small size, light-weight, self-chargeable battery and may hold the potential to be employed as power supply for miniaturization sensors and mobile devices.
+The development of self-chargeable lithium-ion batteries is of great significance for expanding the usable range of the lithium-ion battery and it has received intensive attention from numerous researchers.
+Solar cells can generate electricity from the sunlight and ensure sustainable access to electrical power for charging lithium-ion batteries.
+Herein, a photo-charging integrated device is constructed by combining four conventional dye-sensitized solar cells and a three-electrode hybrid lithium-ion battery, including a dye-sensitized TiO2 photo-anode, LiFePO4 electrode and metal lithium electrode.
+When the device is operated under solar illumination, DSSCs can match the charging voltage for the hybrid lithium-ion battery.
+The LiFePO4 electrode in the three-electrode device plays two roles, serving as a reversible redox agent for the regeneration of dye and as the cathode for lithium-ion batteries.
+The integrated device can effectively harvest solar energy and store it in situ within the hybrid lithium-ion battery through the photo-charging process.
+The proposed strategy is in favor of exploiting the small-sized, light-weight, self-chargeable battery and may have the potential to be employed as the power supply for miniaturized sensors and mobile devices.